4.1.1 Transaction of business

 4.5 Responsibilities of SCCs

 The chair of an SCC (types 1 and 2) shall submit a written report each year to the IEEE-SA Standards Board for approval.
-This report should contain the scope, activities, budget and expenses, and meeting schedules, along with the membership roster.
-The roster shall indicate the IEEE membership status and society affiliation of each member.
+This report should contain the scope, activities, budget and expenses, and meeting schedules, along with the list of participants in standards projects during the prior year.
+The list shall indicate the IEEE membership status and society affiliation of each member of the SCC.
 The SCC chair may also be asked to give an oral report to the IEEE-SA Standards Board every three to four years.

 Interested Societies of the IEEE may designate members to an SCC who then function as official representatives of the Society.
 The IEEE-SA Standards Board may designate representatives of outside organizations as additional members.